nitosan/GearVRf-docs/docs/getting_started.md

 1. Open the project with Android Studio
 1. Rename your Android App by updating `app_name` field of `app/src/main/res/values/strings.xml`
 1. (For Gear VR only) Make sure to download your [Oculus signature file](https://developer.oculus.com/osig/) and copy it under `app\src\main\assets` folder
-1. (For DayDream only) comment out or remove following code
+1. (For DayDream only) remove following code
     1. in `app/build.gradle`

         ```